gtvb/Gabriel2233/README.md

 - 🌱 I’m currently learning Prisma and GraphQL
-- 💬 Ask me about React, React native and TypeScript
+- 💬 Ask me about React, React Native and TypeScript

 > When you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create.